samplchallenges/SAMPL6/pKa_challenge_instructions.md

 #### Prediction Type I - microscopic pKas and related microstates
 Predicting microscopic pKas and related microstate structures.
-Different protonation states and tautomers constitute different microstates.
+Different protonation states and tautomer combinations constitute different microstates.
 - Fill one `typeI_microscopic_pKas_and_microstates.csv` template for all molecules.
 - For each molecule, report as many microscopic pKas as your method predicts.
 - Record the pair of microstates IDs of microstate structures pairs (protonated HA and deprotonated A) associated with each microscopic pKa.
 To determine the microstate ID for your predicted structure, check the csv files and spreadsheets in [SAMPL6/physical_properties/pKa/microstates](SAMPL6/physical_properties/pKa/microstates) that list microscopic species.